cagkangrsy/anime_recommendation_system/README.md

 | **anime_id:** | the anime that this user has rated. |
 | **rating:** | rating out of 10 this user has assigned (-1 if the user watched it but didn't assign a rating). |

+I do not have any rights on the dataset.
+It is available for access in: https://www.kaggle.com/datasets/CooperUnion/anime-recommendations-database

 ## Run on your PC

 Clone the project